Fellow-Consulting-AG/NewSmartdata/README.md

 --------------
-New Smartdata
+NewSmartdata
 --------------

-The **New Smartdata Tool** is a Python3 app and its purpose is to efficiently execute the Data Loading, from external systems to the *M3 Cloud platform*.
+The **NewSmartdata Tool** is a Python3 app and its purpose is to efficiently execute the Data Loading, from external systems to the *M3 Cloud platform*.
 It all happens via **Infor ION** (Intelligent Open Network), which simplifies software integration and easily integrates entreprise systems.

-This software installation will provide you with an intuitive Data Loading Tool.
+This software installation will simply provide an intuitive Data Loading Workspace, where the **Extract, Transfer and Load (ETL)** can be performed.
+In order to get started with the **NewSmartdata Tool**, you have to check the system requirements and then install it.

 ----------------